Introductory Sources in Ecology

-Keddy, Paul A. 2007.
-Plants and vegetation: Origins, processes, consequences.
+Keddy, Paul A. 2017.
+Plant ecology: Origins, processes, consequences.
 Cambridge, UK: Cambridge Univ.
 Press.

 Begins with the role of plants in creating the atmosphere, explores causal factors at multiple scales, and ends with conservation challenges.
 Includes examples from many contemporary plant ecologists, and their work, in a global context.
 Meet interesting people (Hofmeister, Haber, Raunkiaer) and plants (Rhynia, Amborella, Lithops, Rafflesia).

 Odum, Eugene.
 1971.
 Fundamentals of ecology.
 3d ed.
 Philadelphia: W. B. Saunders.

 The first edition, also the first textbook of ecology, appeared in 1953 and had a great impact, although the 1971 edition is frequently regarded as the “classic” version.
 A fifth edition with Gary Barrett as co-author (2005) includes a thoughtful overview of the scope of ecology (pp. 1–10).

 Ricklefs, Robert E. and Rick Relyea.
 2014.
 Ecology: The economy of nature.
 7th ed.
 New York: W. H. Freeman.

 There are many ecology texts.
 This familiar standard, written by two zoologists, is filled with colorful examples.
 Make sure you understand the three main ecological interactions: competition, predation, and mutualism.
 A new edition is on its way.